NVIDIA-Omniverse/kit-extension-sample-ui-scene/README.md

 1. Go into: Extension Manager -> Gear Icon -> Extension Search Path
 2. Add this as a search path: `git://github.com/NVIDIA-Omniverse/kit-extension-sample-ui-scene?branch=main&dir=exts`

+## Contributing
+The source code for this repository is provided as-is and we are not accepting outside contributions.